RobertoMachorro/fleet-foundation/README.md

 3. Prior to deploying Fleet setups, you should add any Secrets, TLS certs, connection strings, etc. that are required.

+4. Review all **fleet.yaml** files to make sure all values and settings are correct.
+Commit and push changes.

-4. Time to deploy!
+5. Time to deploy!
 Apply a manifest similar to this, select the paths you want to include in your setup:
 ```yaml
 apiVersion: fleet.cattle.io/v1alpha1
 kind: GitRepo